-Before traveling out of the United States, bring your I-20 along with your passport to the International Student Office.
-If you are maintaining status and if there have been no substantial changes in the information on the front of your I-20, the International Student Advisor will endorse page 3 of the form.
+Before traveling outside of the United States, bring your I-20 along with your I-94 and your passport to the International Student Office.
+If you are maintaining status and there have been no substantial changes in the information on the front of your I-20, the International Student Advisor will endorse page 3 of the form.
 Do not forget to get this endorsement.
-You may be refused readmission to the U.S. if it is missing.
+You may be refused re-admission into the U.S. if it is missing.
 Although the form states that an endorsement is valid for a period of one year, it is best to have your I-20 endorsed each time you leave the United States.

 If there have been substantial changes in the information on your I-20, or if you have lost it, the International Student Advisor or the Admissions Office will issue you a new I-20 for your re-entry into the United States.
 A new bank statement with proof of financial support will be required for a new I-20.